 - Folklore and Tradition

 Gerpinnes invites you to join its folkloric procession, a tribute to Sainte-Rolende.
 This tradition has been declared Intangible Cultural Heritage by UNESCO.
-The next event will take place on May 21st, 2018.

 The legend of Sainte-Rolende